That Was Then

 It wasn't exactly knowledge I had back then.
 It was just the sort of naïve wisdom that comes from growing up with people, having their lives become entwined in yours.
 And then one day, you realize that, even though in some ways, you're still connected, in another way, all the strings have been cut.
 I still love those people, who helped me define myself, but... it isn't the same.
 Everything is probably just as it should be, and yet... it can never be the way it was then.

 This monologue is from the ten-minute play That Was Then by Kellie Powell.
-If you would like to read the entire play, you can purchase an electronic copy of the script for $5.00.
-After your order has been received, you will be sent an e-mail with the PDF script attached.
-Though PayPal may ask for your shipping address, we do not use this information.
+If you would like to read the entire play, you can purchase and download an electronic (PDF) copy for $6.00.
 Hard copies are not currently available.
-Please monitor your e-mail program's Spam folder.
+Please monitor your Spam folder.